albexl/albexl/README.md

 # Hi there 👋

 My name is Alberto, and I'm a Computer Scientist from the University of Havana.

-I have a huge passion for solving problems in the areas of Computer Science and Software Engineering, so don't hesitate to contact me for help on any related subject, especially if they require some complex algorithmic analysis.
+I have a huge passion for solving problems in the areas of Computer Science and Software Engineering.

-I'll be happy to help.

 ## Current Facts About Me